cdelorme/system-setup/README.md

 # System Setup

-I use virtualization extensively, and decided it would be cool go a step beyond simply documenting the setup process of my systems, and create setup scripts.
+I use virtualization extensively, and one problem I encounter regularly is rebuilding the systems.

-Further it would be nice if I could easily access this documentation or these scripts from anywhere to expedite the setup process of any machine I may use.

-I have also found that many of the steps I perform are not documented elsewhere on the internet, and wanted to share my documentation with others so they may pick and choose components they find useful.
+To counteract this I have created comprehensive documentation, and to go a step further I intend to create setup scripts as well.

+I have created this repository to store my documentation and scripts for all machines to ease the reconfiguration process.
+Many of the steps covered in my document are not covered anywhere else on the web.
+Also the instructions and scripts are "made-to-order", and are probably not fit for general-purpose scenarios.

 ### Warning

-For obvious reasons anything that may be a security risk, such as passwords, usernames, and port numbers will either be removed or replaced with generic placeholders.
-This means you should read through and modify the scripts before executing them if you happen to be downloading them.
+For obvious reasons anything that may damage the security of my systems will be omitted from my documentation and scripts and may require replacement for the scripts to function properly.
+Sections of each README will be added to cover these missing components.

 ## Organizational Structure

-The contents are organized by Operation System, Version, and finally System Name.
+The contents herein will be organized by Operating System, Version, and finally a custom name according to its overall purpose.
+The names are intended to be short and generic and do not vividly reflect all the details.

-I named each system using minimalist but descriptive terms based on the purpose of the system.

-Each folder may contain:

-- A Readme
-- Documentation
-- Setup Script(s)

-The accompanying readme will provide the purpose of the system, and details regarding the execution of related setup scripts.

-The documentation will be a detailed and thorough summary of the setup scripts, or instructions that perhaps cannot be easily automated (such as for OS X and Windows).
+An accompanying README file will be included with each that summarizes the systems intended use.
+You can expect each folder to contain documentation, and where able one or more scripts for automated setup.
+The scripts will be lightly commented, the documentation will thoroughly explain all the steps.

 ## Future Plans

-I have two final objectives with these scripted systems.
+I have two key objectives to meet before this project is truly "completed".

 1. Fully automate the scripts execution, including resume-on-reboot.